Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Training and Sampling Impact

 \subsection{Training and Sampling Costs}

 Due to the massive nature of the experiments, the hyperparameter search could not all be run on the same hardware.
-We hence estimated the training (gradient descent) cost by running all models on a single Tesla V100-SXM2 32 \textsc{gb}.
+We hence estimated the training (gradient descent) cost by running all models on a single Tesla V100-SXM2 32 GB.
 Table~\ref{table:emissions_estimation_normalized} provides the raw training and sampling energy consumption and emissions for reference.
-All of the \textsc{t}ab\textsc{s}yn costs shown are a combination of the \textsc{vae} cost and the denoiser cost, which are estimated separately and then added together.
-Also, all \textsc{t}ab\textsc{s}yn costs on the \textit{Covertype} dataset are estimated considering the complete dataset size.
+All of the TabSyn costs shown are a combination of the VAE cost and the denoiser cost, which are estimated separately and then added together.
+Also, all TabSyn costs on the \textit{Covertype} dataset are estimated considering the complete dataset size.

 \begin{tiny} \tabcolsep{4pt}\setstretch{1.5}

 \end{tiny}